The skills you gain through studying English are marketable in most job sectors. Read on for inspiration on where you could use your degree

 • tourism.

-Employers such as advertising marketing and public relations agencies, media organisations and publishing companies, the NHS (National Health Service), educational institutions, financial and legal firms and local and national government, all value the broad set of skills English graduates have.
+Employers such as advertising, marketing and public relations agencies, media organisations and publishing companies, the NHS, schools, colleges and universities, financial and legal firms, and local and national government all value the broad set of skills English graduates have.

-Find information on employers in media and internet, marketing, advertising and PR, public services and administration and other job sectors.
+Find information on employers in media and internet, marketing, advertising and PR, teaching and education and other job sectors.

 Skills for your CV